cameornh/square-up/README.md

 ```

 ### Note
-I was thinking about writing a file to visualize the tournament results.
+I was thinking about writing a file to visualize the tournament results (something more visually appealing than an ASCII table).
 If this is something that interests you, feel free to submit a pull request